Danie van der Linde

 Tony has obtained his 2nd Dan Black Belt with the Japan Karate Association.

 Tony is also a qualified D-Kyu Instructor

 Damian started training with the Cambridge club in 2017 and has rapidly grown to become a cornerstone of the club.
 With a high-performance background in cycling New Zealand and part of the coaching squad for the National Paralympic cycling team, he has a vast knowledge based in human physiology and mechanics.

 Always innovating and growing our training strategies and training himself he is stepping up to the plate to start sharing his own unique teaching style in Cambridge.

-Damian is a 1st Dan Black Belt from the Japan Karate Association.
+Damian has obtained his 1st Dan Black Belt from the Japan Karate Association.